os69/sax/odb/README.md

 # ODB: A Javascript Object Database

+ODB is a simple object database for storing Javascript objects.

+- The database stores the objects in the memory.
+You can dump the memory to JSON and laterwards restore the database from JSON.
+- Inserting a object into the database also recursively inserts all dependend subobjects.
+You can control recursion by a check function.
+- The database does not support SQL.
+Objects are stored with a key and retrieved by a key.

 ## Loading the Library

 When using in the browser load the library by a script tag in HTML: